vivek1833/Notes-DSA/Java/Java Questions.md

 ---

 ## 34. Spring Boot Auto-Configuration

-- Uses **@EnableAutoConfiguration** and `spring.factories`.
-- Scans classpath and applies configurations automatically.
+- Spring Boot Auto-Configuration is a feature that automatically configures Spring application components based on the dependencies available on the classpath and the properties defined in `application.properties` or `application.yml`.
+- It helps reduce boilerplate code and setup time by applying sensible defaults.
+For example, if Spring Boot detects that `spring-boot-starter-web` is on the classpath, it auto-configures a web server, request mapping, and JSON support — without any manual configuration.
+- This behavior is enabled through the `@EnableAutoConfiguration` annotation, which is part of `@SpringBootApplication`.
+It uses conditional annotations like `@ConditionalOnClass` or `@ConditionalOnMissingBean` to decide what to configure.

 ---

 ## 35. @Configuration and @Bean

 - `@Configuration`: Marks class as a source of bean definitions.
 - `@Bean`: Declares a bean.

 ```java